Employing DACA Beneficiaries and Access to H-1B Visas

 - By [ Evan Armstrong ]

-Retailers rely on the H-1B visa program to apply for highly skilled and educated foreign workers to help meet labor demands that cannot currently be satisfied fully by domestic talent pools.
-Foreign-born labor sources can assist retailers’ growing online and tech capabilities in the highly competitive global economy.
-As the retail industry continues to expand its digital capabilities, the successful and transparent administration of the H-1B visa program is essential for retailers to compete for top-tier tech talent against other countries from across the world.
+Retailers rely on the H-1B visa program to attract educated, specialized workers to help meet labor demands that cannot be fully met by the domestic workforce.
+By providing access to global talent, the program helps U.S. businesses stay competitive and drive growth in sectors like e-commerce, logistics, and technology driven-retail.
+As the retail industry expands its digital capabilities, the successful and transparent administration of the H-1B visa program is essential for retailers to secure top-tier tech talent and compete on a global scale.

 SCOTUS Decision Buys Time for Congress to Find a Solution for Dreamers